tuanrpt/DCKM/README.md

 #### An example of the content of binary files
 > **Note:**
->- The *opcodes* and the *instruction information* of machine instructions (see the Section III-A of the paper) are converted from hexadecimal format to decimal format.
+>- The *opcodes* and the *instruction information* of machine instructions (see the Section "Data Processing and Embedding" of the paper) are converted from hexadecimal format to decimal format.
 >- We use the special charactor '|' to distinguish *opcodes* from *instruction information*.
 For example, '131|131,196,8' has an opcode '131' and instruction information '131,196,8'.
 Additionally, the functions are separated by '-----'.
 ```
 ...